sampsyo/uwadvising/advising.md

 * Listen to what he/she says
 * Respect his/her ideas
 * Accept constructive criticism
-* Provide honest progress re-porting
+* Provide honest progress reporting
 * Respond promptly to communication

-Performance: Each advisor has different expectations about the performance of his or her stu-dents.
+Performance: Each advisor has different expectations about the performance of his or her students.
 Keep in mind the following expectations your advisor has for you so things run smoothly.

 * Show initiative